unm-digital-history/campus-history/essays/lobo-statues/index.md

 ### Construction of the Lobo

-{% include figure.html class="img-left" width="30%" caption="A boy stands with the lobo inside the art studio.
+{% include figure.html class="img-right" width="30%" caption="A boy stands with the lobo inside the art studio.
 [Source](https://econtent.unm.edu/digital/collection/ULPhotoImag/id/3474/rec/3)" src="images/lobo-and-boy-1.jpg" %}

 Constructed out of bronze and assembled in the Art Department.